-The category is financially supported by RTÉ Ireland.
+The category is financially supported by RTÉ Ireland and the criteria is unchanged from 2016.

 Entries should be documentary programmes on a single subject.
 Neither the topic nor transmission is required to be regional but judges would prefer the examination of issues which have particular regional relevance even if set in an international or national context.